Time’s Up: How to Attack Your Debt as Student Loan Payments Resume

 1. Know How Much You Owe and Who You Owe

-2. Pay Off Your Interest Before the End of Your Grace Period
+3. Pay Off Your Interest Before the End of Your Grace Period or When Repayments Begin

-If you have the cash, pay off at least the accrued interest on your federal student loans before your grace period runs out.
+If you’ve recently graduated, and you have the cash, pay off at least the accrued interest on your federal student loans before your grace period runs out.
 It can save you a bundle of money by helping you avoid interest capitalization — when the interest gets lumped in with your principal amount and you start getting charged interest on the total amount.

 Wondering where to find extra money before the deadline?
 Consider taking up a side hustle to make some extra cash to throw toward the payment.